 If they agree to sell then they must send you an offer within eight weeks if it’s a freehold property, or within twelve weeks if it’s a leasehold property.
 You will then have twelve weeks to reply.

 If you wish to sell your home within the first ten years you must first offer it back to the landlord and they must respond within eight weeks.

-Beware if you intend to sell your house within the first five years as you may have to pay back some or all of your discount, depending on how early you are selling.
-(For example, if you sell within the first year you will have to pay back 100% of your discount, in the second year 80% etc.)
+It’s important to be aware that if you intend to sell your house within the first five years, you may have to pay back some or all of your discount, depending on how early you are selling.
+For example, if you sell within the first year you’ll have to pay back 100% of your discount, in the second year 80% etc.